jtgry/AAS/_pages/local-chapters.md

 Meetings are held every second Tuesday of the month on the University of Alabama campus at 6:00pm in Ten Hoor, Room 22.<br>Contact Allie Smith - [allie@archaeospatial.com](mailto:allie@archaeospatial.com)

-Interested in starting your own local chapter?&nbsp; Please contact our President Ben Hoksbergen for more details at [benhoksbergen@gmail.com](mailto:benhoksbergen@gmail.com){: target="_blank"}
+Interested in starting your own chapter?&nbsp; Please contact our President Ben Hoksbergen for more details at [benhoksbergen@gmail.com](mailto:benhoksbergen@gmail.com){: target="_blank"}